wso2/docs-choreo-dev/en/docs/apis/advanced-topics/connect-to-an-external-identity-provider.md

 9. Paste the access token in the **<Your_IdP_name> Token** field.
 Here, you see the field name displayed as **Okta Token**.

-10. Click **://Curl** and copy the cURL command to obtain the Choreo access token.
+10. Click **://Curl** and copy the curl command to obtain the Choreo access token.
 Alternatively, you can click **Generate Test Token** to get the Choreo access token via the UI.

 Now you can use the generated Choreo access token to invoke APIs that you have subscribed to using the application.